Home / Company Blog / Behavior-Based Audiences: Segmenting by Page Scrolls, Time on Site & More

 • Drive better ROI.

 Want to take your Facebook ad targeting to the next level?
-Learn more in our deep dive on Facebook ad audience types and see how behavior data can redefine your audience strategy.
+Learn more in our deep dive on A Brief Excursion into the Facebook Ad Types and see how behavior data can redefine your audience strategy.

 Log in